-- A copy of the new CRIS registration form

-- A copy of the service handbook displaying complete and up to date service history

-- A cheque for £50 made payable to Elddis.
+- · A copy of the new CRIS registration form - A copy of the service handbook displaying complete and up to date service history - A cheque for £50 made payable to The Explorer Group Ltd or Elddis Ltd.

 Transfer of ownership must be made within the first three months of any change of legal ownership in order for the warranty cover to remain valid.